ypereirareis/vagrant-elasticsearch-cluster/README.md

 ## Vagrant

 You can use every vagrant command to manage your cluster and VMs.
-This project is simply made to launch a working elasticsearch cluster with a single command.
+This project is simply made to launch a working elasticsearch cluster with a single command, using vagrant/virtualbox virtaul machines.

-Use it to tests every configuration/queries you want (split brain, unicast, recovery, indexing, sharding)
+Use it to test every configuration/queries you want (split brain, unicast, recovery, indexing, sharding)

+## Important

+Do forks and MRs !!!!